-Co-requisites: NUR 111, NUR 112 This course introduces students to the basic nursing knowledge, skills, behaviors, and role expectations required of the practical nurse as a provider; healthcare selected components of the nursing process include: Identifying patient problems, intervention, planning, evaluation, enable the practical nurse to function effectively as a member of the healthcare team are incorporated in classroom and clinical learning experiences.
+This course introduces students to the basic nursing knowledge, skills, behaviors, and role expectations required of the practical nurse as a healthcare provider; selected components of the nursing process include: Identifying patient problems, intervention, planning, evaluation, enable the practical nurse to function effectively as a member of the healthcare team are incorporated in classroom and clinical learning experiences.
 The conceptual framework of basic human needs of culturally diverse patients and families are integrated throughout course content.
 Selected nursing skills are mastered in the clinical simulation laboratory prior to the clinical rotation.